ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/olivierh59500/CVE-2017-3730](https://github.com/olivierh59500/CVE-2017-3730) :  ![starts](https://img.shields.io/github/stars/olivierh59500/CVE-2017-3730.svg) ![forks](https://img.shields.io/github/forks/olivierh59500/CVE-2017-3730.svg)

 ## CVE-2017-3599
  Vulnerability in the MySQL Server component of Oracle MySQL (subcomponent: Server: Pluggable Auth).
 Supported versions that are affected are 5.6.35 and earlier and 5.7.17 and earlier.
-Easily &quot;exploitable&quot; vulnerability allows unauthenticated attacker with network access via multiple protocols to compromise MySQL Server.
+Easily "exploitable" vulnerability allows unauthenticated attacker with network access via multiple protocols to compromise MySQL Server.
 Successful attacks of this vulnerability can result in unauthorized ability to cause a hang or frequently repeatable crash (complete DOS) of MySQL Server.
 CVSS 3.0 Base Score 7.5 (Availability impacts).
 CVSS Vector: (CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H).
 NOTE: the previous information is from the April 2017 CPU.
 Oracle has not commented on third-party claims that this issue is an integer overflow in sql/auth/sql_authentication.cc which allows remote attackers to cause a denial of service via a crafted authentication packet.